orycho/Intro/README.md

 The import statement can be used anywhere, and only the current scope is extended.
 That means modules' interfaces can be imported for example into a function or loop body, and not clash with identifiers outside.

+## Writing Run Time Library Modules
+Several helper macros are defined in header LibBase.h, which help define both static closures with run-time types for module members and second register the library modules with the type inference and code generation environments (This makes the addresses known to the interpreter).

+The modules must also provide Intro Types (as opposed to e.g. LLVM Types) for all exported members, so that type inference has something to work with when checking the module.

 # ::sio (Simple Input Output)

 This is the first module of the run time library (RTL).
+It provides some very simple input output functions designed for ease of use.
-Is provides a very simple example of implementing RTL modules, as well as the simplest possible input and output support.
+It also servers as a very simple example for implementing RTL modules, even though no types are defined in it.

 ## print
+The function
+> ::sio::print : (value:?a<:Top)->Unit

-The ::sio::print function takes any value as input, turns it into a string and displays the result.
+takes any value as input, turns it into a string and displays the result.
-It does not return a value.
+It does not return a value, only performing a side effect.

+An example run in interpreter mode:
 <pre>
 &gt; ::sio::print("Hello World\n");
 Hello World
+&gt;
 </pre>
 Note there is no equal sign in the output, as this was not printed by the REPL.

 ## read
+The function
+> ::sio::read : ()->String
-The ::sio::read function reads one line of text from the terminal, and returns it as a string.
-It has no parameters, and can only read from the main keyboard:
+ reads one line of text from the terminal, and returns it as a string.
+It has no parameters, and can only read from the main keyboard.

+An example run in interpreter mode:
 <pre>
 &gt; ::sio::read();
 Hello World!
  = Hello World!
+&gt;
 </pre>
 Note the line that says only "Hello World!" was entered after ::sio::read was executed.
+The line with an equal sign in front was the return value of read, printed by the REPL.

+## loadFile
+The function
+> ::sio::loadFile : (path:String)->{[:None] + [:Some value:String]}
+opens the file named in path which is expected to be a UTF-8 txt file.
+It reads the entire file and converts it into a single string.
+It returns the maybe variant: if no errors occured, the "Some" tag contains a string with the file's content, otherwise it returns the "None" tag.

+An exiting empty file should return an empty string.

+## saveFile
+The function
+> ::sio::saveFile : (path:String,data:?a<:Top)->Boolean
+converts data to a string and stores the result (UTF-8 encoded) in the file at path (which wil be created or cleared).
+It returns true on success, and false if any error occured.

 # THE END...